difelice/ejs-loader/README.md

 ## Release History
+* 0.4.1 - Add default object for options to prevent breakages when the webpack query object is null
+* 0.4.0 - Add support for ESModules with the `exportAsESM` flag
 * 0.3.5 - Fix dependency vulnerabilities.
 * 0.3.3 - Fix dependency vulnerabilities.
 * 0.3.0 - Allow passing template options via `ejsLoader` or via loader's `query`